coderviky/LDP-Hands-On-Projects/Backend/Role-Based-Access-Control/README.md

 # Role-Based Access Control (RBAC) Project

-In this project Role-Based Access Control (RBAC) system implemented using Fastify with Drizzle ORM for PostgreSQL.
+In this project Role-Based Access Control (RBAC) system implemented using [Fastify](https://fastify.dev/) with [Drizzle ORM](https://orm.drizzle.team/) for [PostgreSQL](https://www.postgresql.org/) db.
 This project also includes scripts for generating and applying database migrations using Drizzle-Kit.

 ## Features